B.C. premier calls Trump's comments on not renewing CUSMA 'lame' sequel to 1987 book

 B.C.
-Premier David Eby, speaks during an announcement for new funding to support victims of crime, in Surrey, B.C. on Friday, November 28, 2025.
+Premier David Eby, speaks during an announcement for new funding to support victims of crime, in Surrey, B.C. on Friday, Nov.
+28, 2025.
 THE CANADIAN PRESS/Ethan Cairns

-VICTORIA - British Columbia Premier David Eby says he's sure his government will retain the legislature's confidence and pass his plan to suspend sections of the Declaration on the Rights of Indigenous Peoples Act that he says pose a legal peril.
+VICTORIA - British Columbia Premier David Eby said he's sure his government will retain the legislature's confidence and pass his plan to suspend sections of the Declaration on the Rights of Indigenous Peoples Act that he says pose a legal peril.

 More Politics Stories